chotkrin/o_empo/readme.md

 sh empo-1.5B-NM-COT-20K.sh
 ```

+Noted that trl 0.14.0 is already a relatively outdated training framework.
+We will choose verl for further development for efficiency and compatibility.

 ## Verl Quick Start
 > Developed upon TTRL, with necessary modification to upgrade to the latest verl==0.4.0.
 See [`verl`](./verl/README.md) for details.